PinoCookie/devblog/content/posts/Black-Litterman-model/index.md

 current_year_spy = data[current_year_mask]['SPY']
 ```

-Now we can start calculating, the first caluclation we will do is find the covariance matrix for the stocks that we choose.
+Now we can start calculating, the first calculation we will do is find the covariance matrix for the stocks that we choose.
 ```python
 S = risk_models.CovarianceShrinkage(training_data).ledoit_wolf()
 ```